LeonHackl/Modern-Portfolio-Theory/README.md

 the expected returns (for more details, see the jupyter notebook).
 Furthermore we try using an exponentially-weighted covariance matrix to improve upon our results.

+All computations regarding the MVO are done using the `PyPortfolioOpt` package.

 ## To-Do
 - Implementation of Black-Litterman Allocation